interpretable/install/README.md

 - Seeding the db with the default cards/thematic/machines
 - Install the api php dependencies with composer
 - Generate the laravel APP_KEY

-## VPN Setup
-For experimentation purpose a VPN is used to access to the machines (ssh and monitoring)
-### Configuration
-Load your openvpn certificat trough Settings -> Networks -> VPN -> Add from file Once saved open a command prompt and type
-> nmcli con
-To get the UUID of your VPN
-Go to display application (bottom left gnome desktop) and search "app" to Launch **App on startup** Add a new entry with the command
-> sh -c "sleep 60 && nmcli con up UUID and saveq

 ## Feather Setup for shutdown and wake up lan